 - 2 tablespoon real maple syrup

-- ½ cup fresh fruit such as blueberries or strawberries
+- ½ cup fresh berries such as blueberries or strawberries

-In a medium saucepan over medium heat, add the quinoa, almond milk, nuts, seeds, dried fruit, cinnamon, and ginger.
-Cook until the grains soften and the fruit plumps up, about 5 or 10 minutes.
+Place the quinoa, almond milk, nuts, seeds, dried fruit, cinnamon, and ginger in a medium-sized pot over medium heat.
+Cook until the grains soften and the fruit plumps up, about 10 minutes.

-Top with a drizzle of maple syrup and fresh fruit.
+Top with a drizzle of maple syrup and the frest berries.
 Serve hot.